ericyu4real/mscac_vectordb/README.md

    - Once you've added your file to your forked repository, create a pull request to the main repository.
    - Clearly describe what your file is about and why it adds value to the knowledge base.

-### Review Process

-- All submissions will be reviewed by repository maintainers.
-- The review process will focus on the relevance of the content, the quality of information, and adherence to submission guidelines.
-- If changes are requested, please make them promptly to expedite the review process.

 ## Contribution Guidelines

 - **Content**: Ensure that the content is directly related to the MScAC program or student life.
 Irrelevant submissions will not be accepted.
 - **File Format**: Only PDF and TXT files are accepted.
 Please ensure your files are readable and free of any malware.
 - **Language**: Submissions should preferably be in English to maintain consistency and accessibility.

-## Code of Conduct

-Contributors are expected to adhere to a standard of respect and courtesy.
-Any form of harassment or offensive behavior will not be tolerated.

 ## Questions or Concerns?